suprit-kumar/findMovie_demo-2020/README.md

 Project will run fine in local environment.

 #How to run
-1.Clone the project in local
+(i).Clone the project in local
-2.Open project in VS Code and click on live-server.
+(ii).Open project in VS Code and click on live-server.